remorses/vitro/README.md

 -   remove render counts and time on small blocks
 -   how to easily deploy a storyboard to a subpath together with other nextjs apps? maybe wait for https://github.com/vercel/vercel/issues/3547
 -   how to pass a custom tsconfig, babel? maybe add a babelPath and tsconfigPath and copy these on the storyboards new and start command
+-   next run on top direcotry, this way urls are clickable in vscode